ALEXMORF/the-dark-dungeon/README.md

 #what I have found in this experience: The cost of context switching is the worst enemy of productivity

- I like to program in a linear and straightforward fashion, because it allows me to inspect my program and detect bugs in the smallest amount of time possible.
+ I like to program in a linear and straightforward fashion, because it allows me to reason about my code and detect bugs in the smallest amount of time possible.
 However, whenever I try to write non-trivial programs, I sort of get depressed by the way I am doing stuff: it seemed like my way of programming is actually hindering my productivity, and the OOP style is truly the salvation, which, let's be real, switch between headers